yiptool/yip/README.md

 Replace `<app_id>` with your Facebook application ID and `<display_name>` with the Display Name you configured in the App Dashboard.

+### Java source files for the Android platform

+For the Android platform there is a special command `android:java_srcdir` available which provides a way to add additional directories with Java source files.

+      android:java_srcdir "src"

 ### Android target SDK

 To specify target SDK for Android, use the `android:target` command: